- The Shop

 Facing typical hurdles that come with any new retail endeavour, Alise set out to establish her luxury ready-to-wear brand.
 She picked a cracking location on Westbourne Grove in Notting Hill, already notorious for high-end fashion, and used her limited budget for buzz-generating guerilla style marketing to kick-start a loyal following.
 Despite all of these efforts the inevitable caught up with Alise - rent hike.
 Not being able to match the increase with their almost-there sales, the boutique closed and a Whistles now stands in its place.

 So while London has an international appeal for brands to set up shop, in reality it is reserved for the established heavy hitters who can afford the prized retail locations.
-An article published by Drapers earlier this year quoted two separate property agencies who stated that 92% of available retail space on Bond and South Molton streets has been occupied by foreign retailers while the rent on Oxford Street has increased £130 per square foot from 2010 to 2011.
+An article published by Drapers in 2013 quoted two separate property agencies who stated that 92% of available retail space on Bond and South Molton streets has been occupied by foreign retailers while the rent on Oxford Street has increased £130 per square foot from 2010 to 2011.
 So while rents rise and the accounts are squeezed, where are these up and coming or independent retailers going?
 East London.

 Once the haven to vintage stores, cheap textiles and open markets on every corner, this iconic part of London is being tested.
 For years locals have seen the high end brand stores lay their foundations - or pop-up stalls - to try and tease these offbeat East Enders into spending their pounds.
 Tucked away between the cheap rents, American Apparel, Sunspel, Margaret Howell, A.P.C and Ally Capellino are beginning to call Shoreditch home.
 But these are not replicas of the retail experience you find on Oxford Street.